uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 ### Identifying a CaaS Platform node

-To identify a CaaS Platform node it is enough to check if the `patterns-caasp-Node` pattern is installed.
+To identify a CaaS Platform node it is enough to check if the `patterns-caasp-Node-.*`<sup>5</sup> pattern is installed.
 In the future, we might think to add a check for all CaaS Platform workloads to be installed as well.

 Internally to Uyuni/SUSE Manager, storing that a node is a CaaS Platform node can be fulfilled by adding a new system entitlement (e.g. `caasp_node`) to the node.